 Parents or Guardians enrolling a student at Macarthur are expected to agree to all the terms outlined in 'The Conditions of Enrolment - Transition to Year 12' which forms part of the Letter of Offer for Enrolment (See Enrolment Guidelines and Procedures for a copy of this document).

 Priority Enrolments

-From time to time the Headmaster will need to determine the priority or suitability of certain enrolments.
+From time to time, especially during periods of high enrolment demand, the Headmaster will need to determine the priority or suitability of certain enrolments.

 A priority for enrolment will be given to students who are: